-Resin-Ivory™ Top grade Imitation ivory.
+Resin-Ivory™ Top grade Imitation ivory for cue stick inlays and points.
 Resin-Ivory™ is the highest quality imitation ivory we have seen,worked or handled - ever.
 Arvorin and other alternative ivories are made as a spun polyester but Resin Ivory™ is a resin based material that has greater strength and better properties for cue stick harmonics.

 This material comes in three grades for inlay stock and two grades for point stock.
 All grades are of the same high quality but with different grain features.